codio/knowledge/source/common/settings/manage-password.rst

    .. image:: /img/what_students_do/forgotpassword/change.png
       :alt: Change password

-**Note:** You are allowed three attempts to enter your current password before your account is temporarily suspended.
+..
+Note:: You are allowed three attempts to enter your current password before your account is temporarily suspended.
 If your account is suspended, wait 15 minutes and then try again.

 Reset password
 --------------